auber-johnson/dkms/README.md

 ```
 make install
 make install-debian
-make install-redhat
 ```

-Distribution specific installations (RPM, DEB, etc.) are not contained in this source repository.
+Distribution specific installations (DEB, etc.) are not contained in this source repository.